abhigunj/stablehlo/docs/spec.md

 #### Semantics

-Within each process group in the StableHLO process grid, applies a reduction function `computation` to the values of the `operand` tensor from each process and produces a `result` tensor.
+Within each process group in the StableHLO process grid, applies a reduction function `computation` to the values of the `operands` tensors from each process and produces a `results` tensors.
+When multiple `operands` are specified, the `all_reduce` is performed on each operand.

 The operation splits the StableHLO process grid into `process_groups` which is defined as follows: